Conversation with “Peace”- Part 3

 then Japanese Beetles…

 We got loads of cherry tomatoes from 1 vine, all the others produced nothing.
 I was able to share my bounty of cherry tomatoes with friends, I loved it!
 But our family was not “dependent” on my tomatoes succeeding or failing.
 I was growing tomatoes for JOY- not due to my family’s tomato consumption for 365 days.
-I did not have to consider my failed crop would possibly mean that my family would STARVE.
-I am NOT being dramatic, this is life and death in the third world.
+Not one time did I assume, my family would starve if my tomato crop failed.
+But in the Third World this is a constant thought- I am NOT being dramatic, this is life and death.

 SO how do you think you would manage growing ALL of your food for a year?
 How would you rate on a survival chart?